apache/beam/beam-site/get-started/mobile-gaming-example.md

     // Filter the user sums using the global mean.
     PCollection<KV<String, Integer>> filtered = sumScores
         .apply("ProcessAndFilter", ParDo
-            // use the derived mean total score as a side input .withSideInputs(globalMeanScore)
             .of(new DoFn<KV<String, Integer>, KV<String, Integer>>() {
               private final Aggregator<Long, Long> numSpammerUsers =
                 createAggregator("SpammerUsers", new Sum.SumLongFn());